 Why is Pediatric Ophthalmology Regarded as a Separate Specialty?
 What is the Scope of Pediatric Ophthalmology?

 What are the Common Eye Problems in Children?

-We can divide the eye problems in children into two categories – the serious ones and the ones that are common and not so serious.
+We can divide the eye problems among children into two categories – the serious ones and the ones that are common and not so serious.
 Let us discuss the serious ones first.

-- Strabismus in children is often misconstrued as a sign of good luck.
+- Strabismus/ Squint in children is often misconstrued as a sign of good luck.
 It could be the harbinger of a serious underlying disease.
-Strabismus disturbs the alignment of the two eyes and impairs three dimensional viewing of objects ( what we call stereopsis ).
+Strabismus disturbs the alignment of the two eyes and impairs three-dimensional viewing of objects ( what we call stereopsis ).
 Further strabismus can result in one eye becoming amblyopic, which needs to be treated with patching the good eye.
-All this apart, strabismus in children has important cosmetic ramifications and reduce the self confidence of the child.
+All this apart, strabismus in children has important cosmetic ramifications and reduces the self-confidence of the child.
 We provide the best treatment to correct the child’s squint eyes.
 The correction of squint does not happen on its own, and its treatment or squint eyes surgery (if needed) must begin as early as possible for the best chances of improvement.